Miruku-app/Docs/tools-and-utilities/automoderator.md

 ### Links

 Another self-explanatory rule!
-All you need to do is set it up, and YAGPDB will remove any links sent.
+All you need to do is set it up, and Miruku will remove any links sent.

 ### Banned words

 ![Unique options for Banned words](<../.gitbook/assets/image (13).png>)

 There are two options that you can set for this rule - `Ban built-in swear words` and `Banned words`.
 The former is a yes/no checkbox.
-If it is enabled, YAGPDB will use its built-in swear word list (available [here](https://github.com/jonas747/yagpdb/blob/master/automod\_legacy/swearwords.go)) in addition to the ones provided.
+If it is enabled, Miruku will use its built-in swear word list (available [here](https://github.com/jonas747/yagpdb/blob/master/automod\_legacy/swearwords.go)) in addition to the ones provided.

 The **Banned words** option is a simple list of all the words you wish to ban.
 They should be separated by either spaces or newlines: i.e `hello,world` would ban both hello and world, while `hello`\
 `world` would do the same.&#x20;